Reading with Ms. Plotsky

 The reading teachers in the Arlington District use the Language Literacy Intervention Program.
 The Fountas & Pinnell Leveled Literacy Intervention System (LLI) is an intensive, small-group, supplementary literacy intervention for students who find reading and writing difficult.
 The goal of LLI is to lift the literacy achievement of students who are not achieving grade-level expectations in reading.

-Students come to reading for a thiry-minute session every day.
-During the lesson they participate in various activities including, but not limited to:
+During lessons students participate in various activities including, but not limited to:

 - word work